opencast-ilias/OpenCast/doc/CONFIGURATION.md

 ##### Internal video player
 This enables the usages of the plugin's integrated standalone Paella Player.
 Otherwise the 'Play' button will redirect to Opencast, which may require the user to login to Opencast.

-In order for the player to find the video data, the 'Player' publication will have to be configured correctly (see chapter 'Publications').
+In order for the player to find the video data, the 'Player' publication will have to be configured correctly (see chapter [Publications](#Publications)).

 The player can be configured to use streaming URLs.
 This requires a Wowza streaming server though.

 ##### Live Streams
 Allow viewing Live Streams, optionally with an on-screen chat during the event.
 The publication "Live Stream" has to be configured properly for the plugin to recognize live events.

+##### Use self-generated streaming URLs
+If this is active, the plugin will generate streaming urls with the given 'Wowza URL', according to this pattern:

+[WowzaURL]/smil:engage-player_[EventID]_[presenter|presentation].smil/playlist.m3u8

+Otherwise, the urls will be fetched from the player publication.
+These can be static video urls or streaming urls, depending on how Opencast is configured.

 ##### Open player in modal
 When active: the video player will not be opened in a seperate window but in a overlaying "Modal" window.